msunified.net

 1. Download and run the PowerShell Script found in the below link

-1. http://msunified.net/exchange-downloads/script-imexintegration-ps1/
+1. https://msunified.net/exchange-downloads/script-imexintegration-ps1/

 2. The script will not configure anything